 Southlake Program for the Involvement of Neighborhoods (SPIN)

+SPIN meetings (Southlake Program for the Involvement of Neighborhoods) are hosted about twice a month to provide community members with an informal conversation regarding topics of interest.
 The most frequently discussed items are development cases.
 The SPIN Town Hall Forums provide a place to discuss proposed developments and hear feedback from residents before a case goes before the Planning and Zoning Commission or City Council.

 Development Process Information